neg-0/dod-fitness/docs/contribution-guidelines.md

-# DoD Fitness App - Contribution Guidelines
+# Atlas - Contribution Guidelines

-We welcome contributions to the DoD Fitness App!
+We welcome contributions to Atlas!
 This document outlines the process for contributing to the project and our expectations for contributors.

 ## Table of Contents